 By default, VNC Viewer and VNC Server record basic information about connection activity.
 As of version 6.7.0 of VNC Server and version 6.20.113 of VNC Viewer, logging is automatically enabled to event logs or syslog (depending on the operating system) along with logging to a file.
 The file used for logging can be changed using parameters.

-The following table lists the default destinations for output from VNC Server (as determined by its Log parameter) and VNC Viewer (as determined by its Log parameter):
+The following table lists the default destination for output from VNC Server (as determined by the Log parameter) and VNC Viewer (also determined by the Log parameter):

 |Virtual Mode||Standard Error (see note 6)|